a2stuff/a2d/res/notes/testplan.md

 # List Boxes Controls

 This covers:
-* File Pickers (which support selection)
+* File Pickers
-* Disk Copy (which supports selection)
+* Disk Copy
-* Sounds DA (which supports selection)
+* Sounds DA
-* Find Files DA (which does not support selection)
+* Find Files DA

 Repeat for each list box:
 * Verify the following keyboard shortcuts:
   * If the scrollbar is not enabled, the view should not scroll.
   * Up Arrow
-    * If the control does not support selection, scrolls the view up by one line.
-    * Otherwise, if there is no selection, selects the last item and scrolls it into view.
+    * If there is no selection, selects the last item and scrolls it into view.
     * Otherwise, selects the previous item and scrolls it into view.
   * Down Arrow
-    * If the control does not support selection, scrolls the view down by one line.
-    * Otherwise, if there is no selection, selects the first item and scrolls it into view.
+    * If there is no selection, selects the first item and scrolls it into view.
     * Otherwise, selects the next item and scrolls it into view.
   * Apple+Up Arrow
     * Scrolls one page up.
-    * If the control supports selection, selection is not changed.
+    * Selection is not changed.
   * Apple+Down Arrow
     * Scrolls one down up.
-    * If the control supports selection, selection is not changed.
+    * Selection is not changed.
   * Open-Apple+Solid-Apple+Up Arrow
     * Scrolls the view so that the first item is visible.
-    * If the control supports selection, selects the first item.
+    * Selects the first item.
   * Open-Apple+Solid-Apple+Down Arrow
     * Scrolls the view so that the last item is visible.
-    * If the control supports selection, selects the last item.
+    * Selects the last item.
 * Hold down the mouse button on the scrollbar's up arrow or down arrow; verify that the scrolling continues as long as the button is held down.

-Repeat for each list box that supports selection:
 * Click on an item.
 Verify it is selected.
 Click on white space below the items (if possible).
 Verify that selection is cleared.

 For the Sounds DA: